The-Devoyage/flowlet/README.md

 - 🔖 Save and organize reusable shell commands
 - 🚀 Run saved commands with variable injection
 - 🔐 Detect secrets before saving accidentally
-- ☁️ Sync with a remote server (Firestore-style API)
+- ☁️  Sync with a remote server
 - 🧠 Extract and save variables from command output
+- 📁 Save, update, remove, and list commands & vars
+- 🪄 Auto JSON correction for malformd data
+- 📤 Push/pull specific or all commands

+### Maybe Soon

 - 📦 Pretty and modern terminal UI with `rich`
 - ✅ Register/login with auth token handling
 - 👥 Future support for notes, messaging, and collaboration
-- 🔄 REPL (soon) and real-time sync (planned)
-- 📁 Save, update, remove, and list commands & vars
-- 🪄 JSON correction for malformed `-d` data
-- 📤 Push/pull specific or all commands

 ---